-The Philips Foundation has the ANBI status as defined in Dutch tax law.
+The Philips Foundation obtained the ANBI status in 2014, as defined in Dutch tax law (Algemeen Nut Beogende Instelling).
 It has the legal form of a Stichting, with its own Articles of Association.
 Chamber of Commerce number (the Netherlands): 61055379 (Stichting Philips Foundation), based in Amsterdam.